 -

-Place the tuber with the eyes facing up
+Place the tuber with the eyes facing upward

 -